 This part of my Fanpop User Guide

-details how you can format text in your postings on Fanpop, and the article was last edited on 27 January 2008.
+details how you can format text in your postings on Fanpop, and the article was last edited (to fix typographical errors) on 17 July 2013.

 Those of you who have written soapbox articles before may have seen the guide that Fanpop provides for formatting text.
 But maybe you've never written a soapbox article or never noticed the key, and have been wondering how some users manage to make their text more interesting.
 With these tags, you can: